• Skip to main content

 45 minutes

-Chicken Milanese is a classic Italian recipe that's super easy to make and comes together in about 45 minutes.
-A simple Cherry Tomato Salad with balsamic vinaigrette served over peppery arugula makes a bright, fresh summery side dish.
+Chicken Milanese is a classic Italian recipe that’s super easy to make and comes together in about 45 minutes.
+A simple Cherry Tomato and Arugula Salad with balsamic vinaigrette makes a bright, fresh summery side dish.
 All combined they make a restaurant-quality dish!

 Chicken Milanese with Arugula and Cherry Tomato Salad garnished with fresh basil sprigs and lemon wedges.